Public transport in the Wellington Region: Patronage

+In 2024 it was reported that the passenger numbers had collapsed since 2020, with an increase in working from home during and since the Covid epidemic, particularly on Mondays and Fridays.

 Services

 The Metlink network consists of five lines totalling 160 km.
 All lines originate from Wellington railway station, at the northern end of the Wellington central business district.

-Around 101 km of the network is electrified at 1600 V direct current with overhead lines.
+Around 101 km of the network is electrified at 1800 V direct current with overhead lines (the voltage was increased to 1800 V from the nominal 1500 V when the Matangis fully took over in 2016, to increase the power transferred).
 The only part not electrified is the Wairarapa Line beyond Upper Hutt; as a result Wairarapa Connection trains are diesel-hauled.

 Until 2001, Tranz Metro also operated the Capital Connection service between Palmerston North and Wellington.
 On the sale of 50% of Tranz Scenic to directors of the West Coast Railway (subsequently repurchased by Toll) it was transferred to Tranz Scenic (now KiwiRail Scenic), where it remains.